Secure Federated Transfer Learning: Introduction

-Recent Artificial Intelligence (AI) achievements have been depending on the availability of massive amount of labeled data.
-AlphaGo \cite{44806} uses 30 millions of moves from 160,000 actual games.The ImageNet dataset \cite{imagenet_cvpr09} has over 14 million images.
-However, across various industries, more fields of application have only small or poor quality data.
+\IEEEPARstart{R}{ecent} Artificial Intelligence (AI) achievements have been depending on the availability of massive amounts of labeled data.
+For example, AlphaGo has been trained using a dataset containing 30 million moves from 160,000 actual games.
+The ImageNet dataset has over 14 million images.
+However, across various industries, most applications only have access to small or poor quality datasets.
 Labeling data is very expensive, especially in fields which require human expertise and domain knowledge.
-In addition, data needed for a specific task may not be kept in one place.
-Many organizations may only have unlabeled data, and some other organizations may have very limited amount of labels.
-It has been increasingly difficult for organizations to combine their data too.
-For example, General Data Protection Regulation (GDPR) \cite{regulation2016general}, a new bill introduced by the European Union, has enforced many terms that protect the privacy of the user security and prohibit organizations to exchange data directly.
-How to enable the large number of businesses and applications that have only small data (few samples and features) or weak supervision (few labels) to build effective and accurate AI models while meeting the data privacy, security and regulatory requirements is a major challenge.
-To overcome these challenges, Google first introduced a federated learning (FL) system \cite{DBLP:journals/corr/McMahanMRA16} in which a global machine learning model is updated by a federation of distributed participants while keeping their data locally.
-Their framework require all contributors share the same feature space.
-On the other hand, secure machine learning with data partitioned in the feature space has been studied \cite{Karr2004PrivacyPreservingAO,Sanil:2004:PPR:1014052.1014139,Gascn2016SecureLR,Du2004PrivacyPreservingMS,Wan:2007:PGD:1281192.1281275,Hardy2017PrivateFL,DBLP:journals/corr/abs-1803-04035}.
-These existing approaches are only applicable to either common features or common samples under a federation.
-In reality, however, the set of common entities could be small, making a federation less attractive and leaving the majority non-overlapping data undermined.
-In this paper, we propose a possible solution to these challenges: Federated Transfer Learning (FTL), which leverages transfer learning technique \cite{Pan:2010:CSC:1772690.1772767} to provide solutions for the entire sample and feature space under a federation.
-Our main contributions are the following:\\ - We introduce federated transfer learning in a privacy-preserving setting to provide solutions for federation problems beyond the scope of existing federated learning approaches; \\ - We provide an end-to-end solution to the proposed FTL problem and show that convergence and accuracy of the proposed approach is comparable to the non-privacy-preserving approach;\\ - We provide a novel approach for adopting additively homomorphic encryption (HE) to multi-party computation (MPC) with neural networks such that only minimal modifications to the neural network is required and the accuracy is almost lossless, whereas most of the existing secure deep learning frameworks suffer from loss of accuracy when adopting privacy-preserving techniques.
+In addition, data needed for a specific task may not all be stored in one place.
+Many organizations may only have unlabeled data, and some other organizations may have very limited amounts of labels.
+It has been increasingly difficult from a legislative perspective for organizations to combine their data, too.
+For example, General Data Protection Regulation (GDPR) \cite{regulation2016general}, a new bill introduced by the European Union, contains many terms that protect user privacy and prohibit organizations from exchanging data without explicit user approval.
+How to enable the large number of businesses and applications that have only small data (few samples and features) or weak supervision (few labels) to build effective and accurate AI models while complying with data privacy and security laws is a difficult challenge.